-You might have seen it - the IKEA catalogue, our yearly publication, free of charge and filled with nspiration for you.
-Ever since the early 1950s we've tried our best to inspire and offer tips and functional ideas through the IKEA catalogue.
 Did we act differently from the competition when marketing our products?
 Yes!
-Instead of showing individual products, we were inspired by home furnishing magazines and how they showed real homes and fully furnished rooms.
-Over the years, we have improved our images, filling them with function, beauty and inspiration so that they satisfy as many different tastes and needs as possible.
+Instead of lowing individual products, we were inspired by home furnishing magazines and how they lowed real homes and fully furnished rooms.
+Over the years, we have improved our images, ling them with function, beauty and inspiration so that they satisfy as many different tastes

 But it doesn't just happen by itself.
-Photographers, interior designers, carpenters, art households inspiration to create the home you are dreaming of.
-2093: How do we create the inspiration that's needed to make homes even better in the future?
+Photographers, interior designers, carpenters, art directors, stylists and project leaders all work together to bring you and 200 million other households inspiration to create the home you are dreaming of.